muhammadyaseen/kubeflow-on-linode/kubeflow-pipelines-on-linode.md

 Secret Key: minio123
 ```

 These are the default values.
-You can see the downloaded dataset
+You can see the downloaded dataset here:

 ![pipeline run params](images/minio-io.png)

 ## Troubleshooting

-If you are running Kubernetes via Minikube, you might encounter the following error and all your Pipeline executions will fail:
+If you encounter the following error:

 ```bash
 $ failure to run pipeline OCI runtime create failed: runc create failed: unable to start container process: exec: "/var/run/argo/argoexec": stat /var/run/argo/argoexec: no such file
 ```

+ ... and all your Pipeline executions fail, don't worry.
 To resovle this problem and learn more about the reason, see this GitHub issue: [Emissary Executer](https://github.com/kubeflow/pipelines/issues/9119)

 ## Acknowledgements